platelminto/chatgpt-conversation/README.md

 Copy `config.json.example` to `config.json` and fill in the `session_token` value following the guide [here](https://github.com/acheong08/ChatGPT).

+## Usage

+Run `chatgpt.py`, and wait 2 seconds before starting the conversation (this is to normalise ambient noise).

 ## Next steps

 - [ ] Cut-off ChatGPT as it's speaking if you decide to interrupt.
+- [ ] Silence PyAudio errors.
 - [ ] Remove common, useless end phrases from ChatGPT ("I am an online LLM...", etc.).
 - [ ] Make this as a web-app (better text-to-speech, universal):
   - [ ] Create interface